 Food is a multidimensional issue that touches on issues including zoning and by-laws, economic development, community programming and services, city and rural planning, poverty reduction, and social, cultural, economic and environmental sustainability.
 While food production was once considered an exclusively ‘rural’ issue and consumption considered a mostly ‘urban’ issue, those lines are being blurred with the rapid loss of farmland, increased rural-to-urban migration rates, and a loss of viable urban agricultural systems.
 Building a food secure community requires the participation of many organizations and individuals with involvements and interests in food, such as non-profit community groups, environmental organizations, small and medium-sized food enterprises, farmers and food processors, municipal agencies, health units, and educational institutions – as well as multiple levels of government.
 Perhaps it is due to this complexity that few jurisdictions in Canada have a Food Policy Council or a comprehensive policy approach for tackling food issues.

 Fortunately, that’s changing.
 At the national level, the People’s Food Policy Project engaged Canadians from coast to coast to coast in order to create a national food security strategy.
 At the provincial level, there are now organizations such as Sustain Ontario working towards solutions to the identified “good food gap” between rising hunger rates and declining farm incomes.
 Municipally, the cities of Toronto and Vancouver have created Food Policy Councils with the explicit intent of assuring greater food security in their respective jurisdictions.
 Other smaller municipalities are following suit across Canada.
-(See here for a list of jurisdictions that have explicit food policies)

 The climate in Ottawa positively favours food policy action.
 A clear need for this work was identified, the expertise and capacity clearly existed and the community continues to have the excitement, interest, and energy to ensure that the results of the Food For All project will succeed over the long term.